 In basketball, a talented player has command of the “triple threat.”
 She or he can dribble, pass or shoot the ball with confidence.
 My inability to dribble too often put me in a precarious position on offense; consequently, I overcompensate or inevitably, I lose possession.
 The triple threat, however for most women is in no way confined to the hardwood.
 We want to be a triple threat: smart, athletic and beautiful.
 Such expectations actually put women into a triple bind.
 When we cannot master all three, we tend to overcompensate in two areas, or just check out of the game.

 In no way would I ask any member of the Lady Irish to check out of the game.
-Their passion, teamwork and talent as evident in tonight's game was beautiful.
-These twelve players have overcompensated for one another’s weaknesses all season, because that’s what teammates do—they help one another out.
+Their passion, teamwork, and talent as evident in tonight's game were beautiful.
+These twelve players have overcompensated for one another’s weaknesses all season because that’s what teammates do—they help one another out.
 And when that happens, the binding isn’t suffocating or debilitating—it’s connection.

-I think it's important to ask ourselves--What are we bound to? and what bind us?
-Is it building a connection that suffocates or is life giving?
+I think it's important to ask ourselves--What are we bound to? and what binds us?
+Is it building a connection that suffocates or is life-giving?
 Is it leading us to check out or to victory?
 Believe it or not, the root of "religion" is ligare which means "to bind."
 My Catholic faith affirms and helps me understand what I am bound to.
 I hope that in some small way, basketball does too.

 Thursday, March 24, 2011